votingworks/vxsuite/integration-testing/README.md

 pnpm test
 ```

 Start the server and run all tests e2e with

 ```
 pnpm test:ci
 ```

-Note: You will need to have google chrome installed in order to run tests end to end.
+Note: You will need to have Google Chrome installed in order to run tests end to
+end.

 ### Notes

+Cypress makes it easy to use fixtures files in the `cypress/fixtures` directory.
+For this reason some fixtures from the shared `lib/fixtures` module are
+duplicated into tests fixtures folders.
+Tests also rely on the data in
+`lib/fixtures` so you must run pnpm build to make sure those files get built
-Cypress makes it easy to use fixtures files in the cypress/fixtures directory.
-For this reason some fixtures from the shared lib/fixtures module are duplicated into tests fixtures folders.
-Tests also rely on the data in lib/fixtures so you must run pnpm build to make sure those files get built properly.
+properly.
+For this reason some fixtures from the shared `lib/fixtures` module
+are duplicated into tests fixtures folders.
+Tests also rely on the data in
+`lib/fixtures` so you must run pnpm build to make sure those files get built
+properly.